English

 - The English A course is a specially-designed and modified curriculum for SERP and International students.

-- English A students are exposed to the same units as the CP class; however, students are required to do less independent reading.
+- English A students are exposed to most of the same units as the CP class; however, students are required to do less independent reading.
 Some chapters will be summarized; one novel is omitted.

-- Writing instruction begins with re-teaching the four-paragraph essay in the first semester; students embark on the five-paragraph quote-embedded essay in the second semester.
+- Writing instruction in English A begins with re-teaching the four-paragraph essay in the first semester; students embark on the five-paragraph quote-embedded essay in the second semester.
 Students are also exposed to responding to analytical questions.

-- The Genocide Research Paper has fewer source and length requirements.
-The teacher will focus more on assisting students with executive functioning skills during this unit.
+- The Genocide Research Paper has fewer source and length requirements in English A. The teacher will focus more on assisting students with executive functioning skills during this unit.

 ENGLISH 2 - GRADE 10

 English 2 is a college preparatory course which continues the fundamentals of reading, writing, speaking, and listening.
-The course is literature-based with a sacramental worldview, and includes the memoir Night, such novels as The Lord of the Flies, The Alchemist, and Cry the Beloved Country, the drama A Midsummer Night's Dream, and the epic poem The Inferno.
+Stemming from the sacramental worldview, the course is literature-based, and includes the memoir Night, such novels as The Lord of the Flies, The Alchemist, and Cry the Beloved Country, and the epic poem The Inferno.
 Writing instruction centers primarily on literary analysis in the form of four and five-paragraph, quote-embedded essays.
 Students also write a comprehensive, multi-source research paper on a post-Holocaust genocide in the first semester.
 Additionally, the course includes bi-weekly vocabulary lessons.

-- Homework Expectation: 1-2 hours per week, can include weekends & breaks
+- Homework Expectation: 30 minutes per day, can include weekends and breaks

 - Year